 Early Arrival Requests and Housing during Holiday/Semester Breaks

-Although the residential facilities are closed during all breaks except for Fall Break, the College recognizes that there may be some students who require housing, request to stay late, or request to return early during vacation periods (e.g., Thanksgiving, winter, spring, and Easter breaks.)
+Although the residential facilities are closed during all breaks except for Fall Break, the College recognizes that there may be some students who require housing, request to stay late, or request to return early during vacation periods (e.g., Thanksgiving, winter and spring breaks.)
 Examples of exceptions granted may include:

 - International students